moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 The FLINT is based on over 20 years of experience building and operating measurement, reporting, and verification (MRV) tools in Australia and Canada.
 The FLINT provides the capability to quickly establish an operational MRV system responding to policymaking and planning needs.
 The FLINT has been designed to achieve the required accuracy through step-by-step improvements.

 New FLINT users are expected to follow the IPCC guidelines to develop increasingly accurate and robust systems for greenhouse gas accounting.
-Users are supported by moja global, a vibrant developer community, and philanthropic partners like the UNFCCC and IUCN.
+Users are supported by moja global, a vibrant developer community, and philanthropic partners like the UNFCCC.
 We aim to grow our institutional users and require excellent communication, education, and documentation across various topics, including science, policy, and software development.

 Moja global has hosted mentees from [Google Summer of Code](https://summerofcode.withgoogle.com/), [Google Season of Docs](https://developers.google.com/season-of-docs), [The Linux Foundation](https://mentorship.lfx.linuxfoundation.org/) and [Outreachy internships](https://outreachy.org/).
 The Mentorship Working Group can put interested applicants in contact with previous mentees and mentors as needed.
 We aim to be an inclusive community and hold regular meet-ups for moja global's Working Groups.
 Enthusiasm, generosity, and creativity are celebrated and encourage people to join our community to collaborate for change.